flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

 `ENGINE STARTER ......................................................
 NORM`<br/>
 `APU BLEED .............................................................
 ON`<br/>
 ??? note "APU BLEED"
-    It is not recommended to use the auxiliary power unit bleed system if a high pressure ground air unit is connected to the aircraft.
+    It is not recommended to use the auxiliary power unit bleed system if a high-pressure ground air unit is connected to the aircraft.
 This can be checked on the bleed page of the system display.
 If there is pressure in the bleed air system, the high-pressure ground air unit is connected.
 `XBLEED ..............................................................
 AUTO`<br/>